Summer Learning and Enrichment Programs

 Climb – Jump – Swing – Learn in our Sensory Gym!

 Meeting your child’s needs as he/she prepares for the transition to Kindergarten.

-Many aspects of kindergarten will be new for your child, especially if your child has not spent time in the pre-school social environment, due to Covid-19 stay-at-home restrictions.
+Many aspects of kindergarten will be new for your child.
 The school environment requires more time sitting at a table with focus on letters, numbers and handwriting.
 More structure and the move to thinking as part of a community in a sensory rich social setting, requires more time listening and the ability to self-regulate.

-Utilizing our tried and true Kindergarten Curriculum, our Kindergarten Enrichment Summer Program will support your soon to be Kindergartener, providing them with opportunity to develop the necessary skills and confidence needed for the upcoming school year.
+Utilizing our tried and true Kindergarten Curriculum, our Kindergarten Enrichment Summer Program will support your soon to be Kindergartener, providing them with social/emotional support and the opportunity to develop the necessary skills and confidence needed for the upcoming school year.